-The story symbolism of the mysterious yearbook reflects the psychological power of positive affirmations.
+The story symbolism of that mysterious yearbook reflects the power of positive affirmations.

 Janine's fictional handwritings ensured that Dedra always identified herself as a popular, carefree, well-loved, "cheerleader," who could do and deserve whatever she tried for (unlike her).
 And this mysterious page space filled up the otherwise empty pages, which gently led to the clue that neither of them had any friends.
 Alternatively, as the old saying goes: